nalbarr/coursera-uoft-neural-networks/README.md

 # coursera-uoft-neural-networks
 coursera-uoft-neural-networks

 This is main repository for course work as part of Coursera course for [Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks/).
-I audited this course during a lag in deeplearning.ai specialization course release for Sequence Models.
+I took this course during a lag in deeplearning.ai specialization course release for Sequence Models.
 I also wanted to take a step back and understand previous cited research by Andrew Ng and his "Heroes of deep learning" series.

 ### Instructors
 Geoff Hinton - Professor Computer Science, University of Toronto